Erbology

 How else are poppy seeds and poppy seed oil used?

-Poppy seeds add a lovely, nutty flavor and light crunch to sweet and savory dishes.
+Poppy seeds add a lovely, nutty flavour and light crunch to sweet and savoury dishes.
 Chefs use them to top traditional strudels in Germany, Austria, and the Americas, or add them to the Bengali potato dish aloo posto.
 In Karnataka, locals make a delicious dessert called gasagase payase, made of coconut, white poppy seeds, and jaggery, a type of cane sugar.
 Grilled or fried patties made of powdered poppy seeds are popular in many places.
 Czech, Croatian, Ukrainian, and other Eastern European cuisines also regularly use poppy seeds.

 Poppy seed oil is delicate and nutty, making it brilliant for use in salad dressings or as a condiment.
-In a Turkish study, the test group described the flavor of cold-pressed poppy seed oil as a rich edible oil, with waxy, fruity, creamy, roasted and sweet notes.(1)
+In a Turkish study, the test group described the flavour of cold-pressed poppy seed oil as a rich edible oil, with waxy, fruity, creamy, roasted and sweet notes.(1)

 Some types can be used as a cooking oil, however we don’t recommend heating our Organic Poppy Seed Oil.
 This is because the cold-pressing process we use keeps in all the healthy nutrients (which would be degraded by cooking).
 Unrefined oils like ours also generally have a lower smoking point.